ivan7237d/pipe-function/README.md

 ## Pipeline operator [ponyfill](https://ponyfill.com/)

 The library includes a function `applyPipe` which takes between 1 and 12 arguments: `applyPipe(x, a, b)` is equivalent to `b(a(x))`, or using the pipeline operator, `x |> a |> b`.
-Type inference works well with this function, and if any one of the proposed flavors of the pipeline operator eventually reaches stage 3 and starts to be supported in TypeScript, it would be straightforward to build a codemod to convert the function to the operator.
+Type inference works well with this function, and if any one of the proposed flavors of the pipeline operator eventually reaches stage 3 and starts to be supported in TypeScript, it would be straightforward to build a codemod to convert this function to the operator.

 The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would go against "only one way to do it".